ferrerj/Shorthand/README.md

 While MapServer provides a web server to be used, it is not the only solution and this framework was built with the intention of being web server agnostic.

-There are three main types of rules which are used in the framework, each of which can be extended as necessary, they are: Internal Rules, Data Rules, and External Rules.
+There are three main types of rules which are used in the framework, each of which can be extended as necessary, they are (in the order they should be listed above the function or variable they modify): Data Rules, External Rules, and Internal Rules.

-### Internal Rules

-Internal Rules are used to build the API map used in the MapServer (detailed below).
-They are the link between the two core concepts of this framework.

-The MapServer does routing based on a Map<String, (Function||Map)> structure and these rules build the map to be used by the server.

-For example, the @EndPoint rule designates a full URL and the remainder of the URL components are passed as a list, while @Route, builds a Map in the map for additional routes.

-Not all internal rules require a function or a map, @StaticContent may be used to load a file or sting into memory and loads it into a function to be called by the MapServer.

 ### Data Rules